hackclub/hackclub/workshops/personal_website/README.md

 1. Double click **`styles.css`** to open it
 2. Then add the below CSS code to resize the image by typing the following code into the CSS file.
 Make sure to save after doing this.
-If you don't see anything change after saving, try refreshing your page.
+If nothing changed after saving, try refreshing the page.

     ```css
     img {